Favorite RPG Video Games

 Fire Emblem (Path of Radiance, Radiant Dawn, Awakening) or Fire Emblem Warriors - I liked the Wii and Gamecube games best but the 3DS game Awakening is pretty good.
 It is a popular strategy game in Japan but only has a little popularity here.
 The Warriors variant is a one v many action game like other Warriors game (you know like Gauntlet).
 The Radiance games had a good stroy line and I liked the characters better than Awakening, my favorite was cat-girl Lethe (who died in combat dang it and now I can't get her back; the old versions did that, no respawning).
 Awakening is the first version that used Casual Mode and allowed for respawning dead characters between combat.
 Fire Emblem overall likes to focus on story and characters, the strategy is a basic Roshambo (Rock, Paper, Scissors) between characters with Swords, Spears and Axes.
 You just have to keep them in their correct place against the correct enemy.
 The triangle gets a little wierd with archery, magic and flying units in the mix.

 I may have to play the Switch version 'Three Houses', the DLC has a fourth house; the Grey Wolves.
+Which I have purchased but not yet finished, got wrapped up in other games.

 the .
 Hack// Series - A multimedia campaign of games, books, shows and films.
 The heroes are trapped in a PC game called the World and cannot log out.
 An AI like a little girl is the artificial daughter of the games creator and the woman he loved who died from illness.
 The game corporation doesn't want anyone to find out the game is putting people into comas as programs are killing players and trying to capture the AI for themselves.
 Events in the games affect the real world as systems are interconnected.
 Whole regions of cities are evacuated as buildings, and networks, become unsafe.